MonetDB/MonetDB-old/clients/iotclient/documentation/streams_data_types.rst

 Signed integers.
 The type name specifies its bit capacity.
 If the value is grater than the bit capacity, it will be truncated.
 The insertion must be provided as a JSON integer.

+.. warning:: At the initiation of the server, is checked if Hugeint type is supported.
+If not then it can't be used to create new streams.

 +--------------+----------+
 | **Type**     | **Size** |
 +--------------+----------+